| Search our quarter-million Q&As |

 - Sacramento, California, USA

-A. I developed the problem with my hands in Feb.
-2015.
+A. I developed the problem with my hands.
 My doc didn't know what it was, prescribed a cream, (which didn't work at all), and suggested the dermatologist.
 I have tried several things, like calamine lotion, the steroid cream, peroxide, neosporin, and even prescription burn cream.
 If you want this to go away, almost overnight, GO TANNING!
 I learned this from a good friend who had eczema on his elbows pretty bad.
 IT WORKS!
 OF COURSE, it is not a permanent cure, but results are almost immediate!

 Bobbi Wiatr- Hartford, Wisconsin, us